 The rebellion that turns the tide in favor of the the good guys doesn’t leave much room for conflict and what remains is a finale chock full of emotional goodbyes.
-Everyone meets their end, some more literally than others though there’s no better end than seeing Tiffany Tang and Luo Jin get together in real life.
+Everyone meets their end, some more literally than others though there’s no better conclusion than seeing Tiffany Tang and Luo Jin get together in real life.
 Apparently, they also sang the beautiful duet at the end of every episode, which I may have been guilty of skipping because I had no idea it was them until now. [spoilers ahead]

 Episode 54 begins with Tuo Ba Jun’s (Luo Jin) collapse, which sends Weiyang (Tiffany Tang) into a state of a panic upon realizing that Tuo Ba Jun did not take the antidote.
 Tuo Ba Yu (Vanness Wu) divulges that there was only one antidote in the world (the one that Weiyang drank).